 analysis has to start with the outputs, tracing back to the inputs.

 Data architecture efforts frequently start with analyzing the unbounded set of inputs.
 What do our book hierarchies look like?
 Which sensitivities do we get from the commodities desk?
 Which feeds should we keep?
-Which databases should
+Which operational

 Most banks have hundreds of unused risk reports that are being emailed around the organization without a clear idea of who is actually using the report and for what.
 These reports in turn require redundant data and functionality and even systems and people